UPPMAX/HPC-python/docs/load_run_packages.rst

 For reproducibility, we recommend ALWAYS loading a specific module instad of using the default version!

-For this course, we recommend using Python 3.11.x (except for some GPU examples that will use 3.9.5).
+For this course, we recommend using Python 3.11.x (except for some GPU examples that may perhaps use 3.9.5).

 .. tip::